wayell/CTF/TISC2023/README.md

 ![lv3-6-emudetect3](img/lv3-6-emudetect3.png)

+We can use frida to hook the functions, and make them return the values we want.
 First upload and run frida-server

 ```python
 C:\Users\wayel\Downloads\l3>adb push frida-server-x64 /data/local/tmp/frida-server